pschake34/NotSoBasicArduino/README.md

 }
 ```

-The visualizeBrightness function is the same as (last time)[visualization-of-brightness-1], but it adds the ability to specify which char is used to graph
+The visualizeBrightness function is the same as [last time](visualization-of-brightness), but it adds the ability to specify which char is used to graph
 the function.

 ### Evidence